2025 Fangak bombing: Background

 On 2 May 2025, the SSPDF ordered retaliatory military action if hijacked vessels at Adok Port in Leer County were not immediately released by the hijackers.
+The attack is the second time an MSF hospital in South Sudan has been impacted in the past month, following the armed looting of a hospital and premises in Ulang County on April 14 2025, which led to the entire population of the county being cut off from accessing secondary health care.

 Attack

 The attack began at around 4:30 a.m.
 (GMT+2) when two helicopter gunships first dropped a bomb on the MSF pharmacy, burning it to the ground, then went on to fire on the town of Old Fangak for around 30 minutes.
 At around 7 a.m.
 (GMT+2), a drone bombed the Old Fangak market.
 At least seven people were killed, while 27 others were injured.
 Fangak County Commissioner, Biel Butros Biel, told The Associated Press that a 9-month-old child was among the dead in the aerial attack.

 The attack destroyed the pharmacy and severely damaged the hospital, which served approximately 110,000 residents, including many displaced by severe flooding, and armed conflict.

-This is the second time an MSF hospital in South Sudan has been impacted in the past month, following the armed looting of a hospital and premises in Ulang County on April 14 2025, which led to the entire population of the county being cut off from accessing secondary health care.